-All Story Table events are designed to capture the imagination of elementary aged children while welcoming the participation of their extended family members.
+*******All public online Story Table events are designed to capture the imagination of elementary aged children while still welcoming the important participation of adults and elders!**********

-Here's the format for the 90 minute session and what to expect from your next Story Table event:
+Here's the format for the 90 minute session and what to expect from a Story Table event:

 Sign Up For Our Newsletter with Important Updates & Announcements!